rajayonin/srs-typst/src/config.typ

 /// It returns a result.
 That is, a pair `(ok, err)` where `ok` is the result of
 /// the operation and `err` is the error message in case of error.
 ///
 /// - config (dictionary): Configuration object.
-Generate it using `make-field`.
+Generate it using `make-config`.
 /// -> array
 #let validate-config(
   config,